ramiz-rahman/de-zoomcamp-2025/01_week_docker_sql_terraform/README.md

   - Generate the appropriate schema, if required, for the new tables
   - Iteratively chunk and load the transformed data into the database
   - Close the database connection and perform clean up.
-- Setup a command to run the script when the container is instantiated
+- Setup a command to run the script when the container is instantiated.
+We will add the following command to our `docker-compose.yaml` file:
+- `command:["python","script.py","--user","postgres", "--password","postgres","--host","db","--port","5432","--db","ny_taxi"]`

 ---